-Even if this locational uncertainty was overcome, it remains unclear what evidence could be used to be confident that a reduction in large-scale power generation could be used to reliably estimate a reduction in water usage.
+It remains unclear what evidence could be used to be confident that a reduction in large-scale power generation could be used to reliably estimate a reduction in water usage.
 Put differently, it is unclear whether there is a direct relationship between the power produced by a large scale power generator and the volume of water consumed by the plant.

-The salience of this point was underscored by industry evidence that water consumption from large-scale power generators can be dynamic in response to various external drivers such as the availability of water resources, as noted by the National Water Commission:
+The salience of this point was underscored by industry evidence that water consumption from large-scale power generators is responsive to various external drivers such as the availability of water resources, as noted by the National Water Commission:

-There is strong evidence that the electricity generation industry is actively investing in improvements in water-efficiency, in part due to the impact of lower water inflows in most areas and of the ongoing drought.72
+There is strong evidence that the electricity generation industry is actively investing in improvements in water-efficiency, in part due to the impact of lower water inflows in most areas and of the ongoing drought.78